JADE-V-V/JADE/README.md

 # JADE
 A new tool for nuclear libraries V&V.
-Brought to you by NIER, University of Bologna (UNIBO) and Fusion For Energy (F4E).
+Brought to you by NIER, University of Bologna (UNIBO), Fusion For Energy (F4E) and United Kingdom Atomic Energy Authority (UKAEA).

 Check [JADE official documentation](https://jade-a-nuclear-data-libraries-vv-tool.readthedocs.io/en/latest/) for more detailed information on how to use the tool.